rohitpanwarr/responsive-nav/README.md

 #jQuery Responsive Navigation

-jQuery Responsive Navigation is a jQuery plugin designed to help at stylizing and to make responsive menu bar nav.
+jQuery Responsive Navigation is a jQuery plugin designed to help at stylizing and to make responsive menu bar.
 The plugin also has various features like

 * Keyboard navigation (Up/Down/Left/Right/Tab/Enter/Esc)
 * Easily customizable